Austria–United States relations: World War I and World War II

-In 1917, the United States declared war on the Austro-Hungarian Empire alongside the German Empire after being drawn into the First World War.
-The war caused diplomatic relations between the United States and the Austro-Hungarian Empire to be terminated on April 8, 1917 and caused a dramatic decrease in Austrian immigration to the United States.
+In 1917, the United States declared war on the Austro-Hungarian Empire alongside the German Empire after being drawn into World War I. The war caused diplomatic relations between the United States and Austria-Hungary to be terminated on April 8, 1917, and caused a dramatic decrease in Austrian immigration to the United States.

 The Treaty of Saint-Germain-en-Laye, negotiated between the Allies and Austria following the war, officially dissolved the Austro-Hungarian Empire and created the First Austrian Republic.
 The United States never ratified the Treaty of Saint-Germaine-en-Laye.
 Instead, the United States negotiated its own peace treaty with Austria in 1921.
 The United States officially recognized the independence of the First Austrian Republic on August 24, 1921.

 Nazi Germany annexed the First Austrian Republic in March 1938 in an event known as the Anschluss.
 The United States closed its legation to Austria on April 30, 1938.
 During World War II, American prisoners of war were among Allied POWs held in the Stalag XVII-A, Stalag XVII-B, Stalag 317/XVIII-C and Stalag 398 German POW camps operated in German-annexed Austria, and American prisoners were also noted in subcamps of the Mauthausen concentration camp in Amstetten and Melk.
-Following the war, the United States and the Allies occupied Austria from 1945 to 1955.
-The occupation ended when the Allies signed the Austrian State Treaty, which re-established Austria as a sovereign state, creating the modern-day country of the Second Austrian Republic.

-The U.S. played an important role in Austria's reconstruction after World War II, via the Marshall Plan.